-We have partnered with Parting Stone, a local company, to offer Purified Remains as an option for your beloved pet post-cremation.
-Parting Stone picks up the cremains from our facility, takes them to their facility for processing, and then returns the end product for you to pick up at the shelter.
+We have partnered with Parting Stone, a local company, to offer solidified remains as a clean alternative to ashes.
+Parting Stone retrieves cremains from our cremation facility, takes them to their lab for processing, and then returns stone-like solidified remains for you to pick up at the shelter.
+Watch this video about the emotional difference between ashes and solidified remains.

 Why Purified Remains?

-Frequently Asked Questions about Purified Remains & Parting Stone
+Frequently Asked Questions about Solidified Remains & Parting Stone

 How can I be sure I am getting my pets remains back?